mobweb/MobWeb_CustomProductUrlKey/README.md

 A simple Magento extension that allows to dynamically modify a product's URL key before the product is saved.

+Example: If you create a new product with a name of "My Product", the automatically generated URL key for that product would be "my-product".
+With this extension, you can use another product attribute to create the URL key, for example the product's SKU or its manufacturer.

 ## Installation

 Install using [colinmollenhour/modman](https://github.com/colinmollenhour/modman/).

+## Configuration

+No configuration available.
+To set up your custom URL key generation logic, open the file `app/code/community/MobWeb/CustomProductUrlKey/Model/Product/Attribute/Backend/Urlkey.php` and add your custom logic at line 15.
+Save your custom URL key value in the`$urlKey`value.

 ## Questions?
 Need help?